hms-networks/flexy-thingworx-connector/README.md

 M2Web-Live-Data is a Thingworx Data Shape used by the GenericEwonDevice Thing Template for reading and parsing live tag data returned from the M2Web API.

+### Creating an Application Key
+To create an app key, from the “Browse” tab, navigate to the “Application Keys” page under “Security” in the Thingworx Composer.
+Click “+ New” and enter a name for the app key, then provide a user name reference to a user that has permission to contact Thingworx via the REST API (the default Administrator account for example).
+Click “Save” to save the new app key to Thingworx.
+After the save has completed, click to open the app key, and select the “Permissions” tab.
+Under “Visibility,” add “Everyone” to the list of Org and Org Units.
+Under “Run Time,” add the user you set as the user name reference to the list of Users and Groups.
+Click “Save” to apply the changes, then click “Done” to return to the app key’s general information page.
+The “Key ID” value in the app key’s general information is the app key value.

 ### Common Errors

 #### Error Executing Event Handler 'runConnector' for event Type.Thing:Entity.ConnectorHost:Event.Timer